SAP-samples/teched2023-DT163/README.md

 ## Exercises

-Th exercises are included in README.md in folder "Exercises".
+The exercises are documented in README.md in folder "Exercises".

 ## Code of Conduct